This first article appears in the

 dream body (the totality and wholeness of the client) with

-deal directly with craniosacral therapy, a process is used of
+available that deal directly with craniosacral work, a

-extreme gentle sensitive touch, a form of Taoism, the "doing
+process is used of extreme gentle sensitive touch, a form of

-non-doing" to optimize a movement within the body known as the
+Taoism, the "doing non-doing" to optimize a movement within

-cranial wave.
-(The cranial wave seems to have its source in
+the body known as the cranial wave.
+(The cranial wave seems to

-involuntary movement of muscle contraction and is triggered
+have its source in involuntary movement of muscle contraction

-into an oceanic tidal motion that in a healthy body has a
+and is triggered into an oceanic tidal motion that in a

-range of 8 to 14 cycles per minute.)
+healthy body has a range of 8 to 14 cycles per minute.)

 Problems such as the ones mentioned above can create an